-NOTE: Place the tissue expander in the exact desired location, as the BIOCELL® textured surface promotes mild tissue adherence to help immobilize the expander.
-The device can be further immobilized by suturing the tabs to the surrounding tissue.
-Sutures can be placed through the precut needle hole on each tab.
+NOTE: Place the tissue expander in the exact desired location, as MICROCELLTM and BIOCELL® textured surfaces promote mild tissue adherence to help immobilize the expander.
+NATRELLE® 133S and NATRELLE® 133 Plus Tissue Expanders can be further immobilized by suturing the tabs to the surrounding tissue.
+Sutures can be placed through the pre-cut needle hole on each tab.
 Suturing material and technique used are up to the judgment of the surgeon.